RedLynx96/CNN-Analysis-of-Basins-of-Attraction/README.md

 ---

-## 📜 Reference
+## 📜 References

-If you use this code in your work, please cite our paper:
+If you use this code in your work, please cite our papers:

 **David Valle, Alexandre Wagemakers, Miguel A. F. Sanjuán; *Deep learning-based analysis of basins of attraction*.**
 Published in [Chaos, March 2024 (Vol. 34, Issue 3)](https://doi.org/10.1063/5.0159656).